Are you looking for some good light idioms? If so, you have come to the right place.

 26. With A Light Heart

-- Meaning: in a cheerful, happy state.
+- Meaning: to be in a cheerful, happy state.

 27. To Travel Light